 - 1. Remove panels and disconnect electrical power. - 2.
-Pull the bail clamp off of the chute cover. - 3.
+Move bail clamp back and remove ice chute cover. - 3.
 Unscrew and remove ice sweep. - 4.
-Lift up and remove ice chute. - 5.
+Remove insulation halves from outside of ice chute, lift up and remove ice chute. - 5.
 The breaker may be removed from the auger and evaporator without disturbing the auger. - a.
 Unscrew breaker cover from breaker (left hand threads) - b.
 Unscrew auger stud from top of auger. - c.
-Unscrew 4 allen head cap screws holding breaker to evaporator. - d.
-Lift up, and remove breaker/bearing assembly from auger & evaporator.
-FME Components Shown, NME similar.
+Unscrew 4 allen head cap screws holding breaker to evaporator.

-- 6. Service the bearing.
+- d.
+Lift up, and remove breaker/bearing assembly from auger & evaporator. - 6.
+Service the bearing.
 Check for rust, rough spots and damage. - a.
 The bearing is pressed into the breaker, to remove the bearing and replace it an arbor press is needed. - b.
 Replace lower seals before installing new bearing in breaker.